 Under the visor, I found a Polaroid photo of a grinning bleach blond woman wearing heavy black eye makeup.
 She was standing next to one of Key West’s fishing piers and holding a tall drink garnished with fruit.
 She wore a short, yellow flowered halter dress and high heels, bracelets on both wrists, dangling earrings, and a tangle of necklaces.
 I turned the photo over and saw the name Lydia in tiny ornate cursive writing.
 Penciled below I could barely make out the words “doesn’t it look like she could be perfection?”
 I thought perhaps with a full Hollywood makeover and a good plastic surgeon.
 I took a long look and carefully put the picture back.

 I was poking the smoking wood pile with a flimsy branch from a mangrove bush when York returned with the police.
 “He’s been burnt to a cinder.
 Who would do this?”

 “You knew this man?” the sheriff asked.

 “Really Officer?
 That skinny woman has a bad bleach job.
-I have light brown hair that’s been sun lightened.
+I have light brown hair that’s been naturally lightened, with a little help from some key limes and chamomile.
 And you couldn’t call me scrawny or small boned.
 I doubt she even lives here, but I’d definitely consider her a suspect.
 Turn it over.
 Is there a name or any writing?”